TuomasLehti/HelB_duty_log/README.md

   <li>PDFTextExtractor is a quick and dirty class to extract text from a pdf.
 It is coded with HelB duty log files in mind, and takes a lot of shortcuts.
 Maybe some day it will be a clean and well-behaved reader conforming to all standards, but in it's current state it works, so further developement will be on hold.</li>
   <li>PDFTextItem is a small class, which holds a single text object from PDF-files object stream.
 PDFTextExtractor handles lists of PDFTextItems.
 </ul>

+<h2>Changes in march 2019</h2>

+<p>In march 2019 HelB changed the format of it's duty log files.
+Printed out the documents look and feel the same as before, but the program wasn't able to read them properly anymore.</p>

+<p>Upon investigating of the document structure it was found out, that every text snippet is surrounded by a bounding or clipping box, which is called surrounding box in this library.
+The y-coordinates of these boxes were the same on text items, which were meant to be on the same line.
+The same could not be said for the y-coordinates of the text snippets.</p>

+<p>Previously it was still quite easy to work around the text items being in different y-coordinates.
+The prospect of having to change the workaround every time HelB changes something has motivated me to search for a more stable solution.
+I hope the solution with the concept of a surrounding box will prove to be stable.</p>